infiniticio/docs.infinitic.io/src/pages/docs/workflows/syntax.md

 {% /codes %}

+We can define global timeout for tasks at workflow level by adding `@Timeout` annotations to the Servide interface.
+It's also possible to extend the `WithTimeout`interface.

+A global timeout represents the maximal duration of the task dispatched by workflows (including retries and transportation) before a timeout is thrown at workflow level for this task.

+Defining global timeouts can be useful to ensure that a workflow is never stuck.

 ## Dispatch a child-workflow

 By using the `newWorkflow` function on a workflow interface, we create a stub that behaves syntactically as an instance of the workflow but sends a message to Pulsar that will trigger the remote execution of the workflow.